 - In 1983-1984, the JLW not only celebrated its 65th anniversary, it also revised its executive structure.
 The League is now directed by an Executive Board made up of the officers (President, President-Elect, Treasurer, and Secretary) and four Vice Presidents.
 Each Vice President is responsible for a "council" and all League committees have been grouped under them according to the committee's thrust.

 - Each council will meet on a schedule determined by the Vice President; they will review common concerns or delve into new areas with proposals from committees or the Councils themselves.
 The issues will be brought to the Board for decisions.
-Any issues that requires input from the general membership will be handled in accordance with our Bylaws.
+Any issue that requires input from the general membership will be handled in accordance with our Bylaws.
 This system went into effect in March 1984.

 - In 1985-1986, the Project Development Task Force was appointed to examine how to structure Community project research and to chart a future direction for new project initiatives.
 As a result of work done by the Task Force, and the Community Programs Council, a tentative schedule for phasing out several self-sustaining League Approved Community Placements (LACP's) was set out.
 Project Development continues to identify needs within the community which the League can successfully address.
 As our 75th Anniversary project (1993-94) we designed, funded and constructed "Bridges For Play," a playground for children of all abilities located at the Leach School in the Colonial School District.

 - The Membership Council worked toward goals in membership diversification and satisfaction.
 In moving toward these goals we adopted Sustaining Emeritus and Active with Honor status during the 1993-1994 year.

 - Administratively, the League attempts to simplify its procedures through the use of computer technology.
 Bookkeeping and membership records functions are only two areas continually updated to keep pace with the changing needs of the League.